St Mary the Virgin Parish Church - Hutton

 complete list of rectors from then to the present day is displayed

 above the desk for the Visitors' Book.
-The last Rector being
+The church is now in

-now cared for and led by the Priests - in - Charge of Hutton
+for and led by the Rector, who lives in Locking.

 The church of that period was probably built by